AdaCore/gnatstudio/docs/users_guide/debugging.rst

 :menuselection:`Debug --> Data --> Command History`
   Opens a dialog with the list of commands executed in the current session.
-  You can select any number of items in this list and replay the selection automatically.
+  You can select any number of items in this list to replay the selection.

 .. index:: menu; debug --> data --> display local variables